Battle of Cheriton walk

 Battle rages in the fields above and the wreckage litters the fields.
 As many as 500 may have died with many more wounded.
 The Royalists have been forced back to their original position from where Hopton will make an ordered retreat to Basing House, sacking Alresford on his way.
 Our story of the battle is now over and your journey through it at an end.

-Hinton Ampner visitor reception
+Hinton Ampner car park

 You made it